aelena/trustworthy-ai/README.md

 This takes inspiration from a large number of public papers (arxiv mostly) on the technical side of things, as well as document from regulators, think-tanks and other policy actors.

-I realize the term itself can be a bit laden and potentially a misnomer (or a [nonsense](https://philarchive.org/archive/FREMSOv1), even) which some vendors could be pushing in order to drive the hype to their favour or sell their services.
-In fact, all major vendors are pushing their capalities and assessment checklists.

-- **Lack of standard definition**. it can be said there is no unversally accepted definition of what TAI is, but regulators and research is converging on a specific set of principles and areas that I think offer a good enough definition.

-- **Oversimplification**: Trust is relational, context-dependent, and earned over time.
-Simply labeling an AI system as "trustworthy" doesn’t account for the deeper, more nuanced aspects of human trust or the need for ongoing scrutiny as AI evolves.
-It can also drive forward the perilous tendency to trust AI / ML outputs by default.

-- **False attribution**: in the wake of the previous point, we might end up  attributing responsibilities to agents who cannot be held responsible, which poses interesting problems regarding accountability and liability.

 ## Main structure

 One could think of structuring this in two main tracks, the Technical (which covers some basics and includes adjacent areas in Security) and the Regulatory, which would include as well the ethical, social and philosophical.
-To that I added a third section for AI auditors.
+A third section covers specific skills for AI auditors.

 ## ToC